 With a mix of traditional and contemporary, exotic and familiar, beaches and sand dunes, Morocco is bursting with friendliness, vivacity and flavour.
 You can wander the bazaars of Marrakech, visit Berber villages in the High Atlas Mountains, ride a camel across the dunes of the Sahara, or go surfing at Taghazout Hash Point.
-Whatever flavour holiday you choose in Morocco, you will find a few Moroccan Dirhams on hand will go a long way, and at Travel Money Oz, we can help you get these organised before you go.
+Whatever flavour holiday you choose in Morocco, you will find a few Moroccan Dirhams on hand will go a long way.

 The Moroccan dirham is a closed currency - this means that it should only be traded within Morocco.
 But, tourists may bring in (or leave with) up to MAD 1,000 for their trip.
-You can also bring in foreign currencies and exchange them for MAD once you arrive in Morocco, but you may only be able to change USD, GBP or EUR - so you may want to consider exchanging your Aussie dollars for one of these currencies before you go.
-If you bring foreign currency into Morocco, make sure the notes are in good condition, with no ink or tear marks.
-Otherwise, you may not be able to exchange them.
-You may also find some prices quoted in Euro and in Dirhams, but the exchange rate will be more favourable if you pay in the local currency.
+You can also bring in foreign currencies and exchange them for MAD once you arrive in Morocco, but you may only be able to change USD, GBP or EUR.

-If you want to get your dirhams (or other foreign currency) sorted before your Moroccan holiday, you can order your FX at any of our stores or order it online whenever you want and just pick up instore at your convenience.
+If you want to get your dirhams sorted before your Moroccan holiday, you can buy your FX at any of our stores or order it online and just pick it up instore.

 1, 5, 10 & 20 santimat, ½, 1, 2, 5 & 10 dirhams

 20, 50, 100 & 200 dirhams

 Use our conversion rate calculator or click on the button below to order your currency online in a few easy steps.